Giving Better Instructions with Text Scores

 Are you listening?
 Are you Deep Listening?
 How do you move from scoring to listening?
 Well, composer Pauline Oliveros taught us how to use short instructions – she calls them Text Scores – to interact and listen deeply.
 What is it?
 A Text Score is a short instruction to engage (non) musicians in an activity. […]

-Free Download – use it in a presentation and discuss it with your team.
 What if you look at your business endeavour with a music mindset?
-Let’s have a look at the key visual “Leadership Positions of Music Thinking” from the book The Power of Music Thinking that you can download below as a PDF. […]
+Is it possible to find patterns and positions in music and then explore them in your work field?
+Let’s have a look at the key visual “Leadership Positions of Music Thinking” from the book The Power of Music Thinking.
+The book starts with […]

 Last week we did a music thinking lecture at the Vrije Universiteit Amsterdam (VU Amsterdam) as part of the AURORA International Co-Creation Learning Lab.
 Video of the co-creation In three steps, Danny La Haye, Wolfgang Stark and Christof Zürn teamed up to co-create a practical music thinking intervention:Bass and Saxophone to explain different positions a co-creator should use in a free improvisation based on […]